Awannaphasch2016/TODO-Manager/ProjectBasedTODOs/SideProjects/Garun_todo.md

     - browser in emacs with qutebrowser

 # TODO

+* carnonical company that create unbuntu
+    * see their buisness model.

+* create ciriculum to remember "subject" that you want to relearn or remember
+    * use space repetition.

 * learn GNU guix. (for better understanding of how to interact with underlying OS)
     * https://www.youtube.com/watch?v=iBaqOK75cho&list=PLEoMzSkcN8oNxnj7jm5V2ZcGc52002pQU&ab_channel=SystemCrafters